multipack/website/README.md

 ### Coding style

 - **Two spaces** for indentation
-- Comment anything that is not immediately obvious – you shouldn't have to be a PHP/Javascript ninja/rockstar/goddess/hipster/pirate to make this site better
+- Comment anything that is not immediately obvious – you shouldn't have to be a PHP/Javascript ninjarockstargoddesshipsterpirate to make this site better
 - Use a slow, easy to understand method above an incomprehensible, fast method

 ### Changing styles